Eun/CustomTasks/README.md

 Custom:
 ===========
-Add your indicators by modifing the CustomTasks.py.
+Add your indicators amd colors by modifing the settings.py in your Custom Tasks dir.

-Do not forget to add the colors!
+Color format is:

+`#rrggbbaa`

+You can add as many indicators as you like.